 Kin/grandfamily caregivers often begin caring for children without warning or preparation, and they face unique problems with respect to housing.

-- Many kin/grandfamily caregivers live in small apartments and houses that are not suitable for children.
+- Many kin caregivers live in small apartments and houses that are not suitable for children.

 - The presence of children may violate private lease agreements.

-- If caregivers do not have legal custody of the children, they are often unable to convince the housing authorities to recognize their need for larger apartments.
+- If caregivers do not have legal custody of the children, public housing authorities may not recognize them as a “family” that qualifies for additional bedrooms.

 Education